DragonsWho/CYOACatalog/README.md

+Hi!
-Hi, this is the frontend for CYOA.cafe (NSFW), an online catalog I'm stubbornly trying to create.
+This is the frontend for CYOA.cafe (NSFW), an online catalog I'm stubbornly trying to create.

 <details>
   <summary># How to run it</summary>

 1. Download Visual Studio